SixArm/read-lines-into-rust-crate/README.md

 If you're reading very large files, then you may prefer to write your own code to process each line as it's read.

+## FAQ

+### Why use this instead of the Rust `BufRead lines()` function?

+A. Because we have use cases where we must preserve line endings.

+### Why publish this as a crate?

+Because we want to make it easy to use, and easy to show as examples for developers who are learning how to program using Rust.

 ## Tracking

 * Project: file-into-string-rust-crate